MysteryBlokHed/Encwork/README.md

 # Encwork
-Peer-to-peer chat software written in Python.
+RSA-encrypted communication software written in Python.

 ## What is it for?
 Encwork is designed to be a safe chat system that will generate new keys for each session.